Throughout your child’s time at Rhymes, activities are built around a learning journey tailored to their individual development.

 Your child will learn, grow and have fun through play.

-Following the Early Years Foundation Scheme, we support active learning through a balance of adult initiated and child initiated activities.
+Following the Early Years Foundation Stage, we support active learning through a balance of adult initiated and child initiated activities.
 Particular attention is given to communication and language, physical development and personal, social and emotional development.
 These are crucial to encouraging your child’s curiosity and enthusiasm for learning, to forming relationships and well being.
 These prime areas are supported and strengthened by developing skills in literacy, mathematics, understanding the world and expressive arts and design.

 The nurseries operate free flow play which is only interrupted for main meals.
 A rolling snack is made available for approximately 1 hour for the children to choose when to eat.
 This enables them to become fully involved in their play, although staff will give reminders to ensure they all have the opportunity for a snack.